amberroy/vr-planet-chase/README.md

 1. VR-enabled build of Firefox Nightly ([download from Mozilla](http://blog.bitops.com/blog/2014/08/20/updated-firefox-vr-builds))
 2. Oculus Rift DK2 ([order from Oculus](https://www.oculus.com/order/))
 3. Desktop or Laptop computer
+(tested on Mac OS 10.9 and Windows 8.1)

 ###How To Play